 Warts are harmless growths that often appear on the hands and feet.
-Some warts go away by themselves, but others may persist until a person gets treatment.
 People looking to remove warts can self-treat them at home or consult a doctor.

 If a person has a weakened immune system or an underlying health condition, such as diabetes, they should check with their doctor before removing any warts.